Anik720/Vehicle-tracking-system/readme.md

 The Mini Vehicle Tracking Dashboard is a simple web-based application designed to display real-time information about multiple vehicles.
 It allows users to visualize the positions and statuses of vehicles on a map.
 This README file provides an overview of the project, its requirements, and how to set it up.

+## Getting Started

+- in backend for installing the dependies use the command npm i
+- for running the development server use the command npm run dev
+- hit this URL if you running your server in locally: localhost:3000
+- Note: if you running your server locally and want to test the project locally then change the URl https://mini-vehicle-tracking-system.onrender.com to http://localhost:3000 in the index.html and script.js file where the URL need to be changed.

 ## Requirements

 ### Front-end